Generic Name: linagliptin/metformin (LIN-a-GLIP-tin/met-FOR-min)

 Cough; decreased appetite; diarrhea; gas; headache; indigestion; nausea; runny or stuffy nose; sore throat; stomach upset; vomiting; weakness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); chest pain or discomfort; dizziness or light-headedness; fast or difficult breathing; feeling of being unusually cold; general feeling of being unwell; muscle pain, tenderness, or weakness; red, blistered, swollen, or peeling skin; slow or irregular heartbeat; symptoms of pancreas inflammation (eg, severe stomach or back pain with or without nausea or vomiting); unusual drowsiness; unusual or persistent stomach pain or discomfort; unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); chest pain or discomfort; dizziness or light-headedness; fast or difficult breathing; feeling of being unusually cold; general feeling of being unwell; muscle pain, tenderness, or weakness; red, blistered, flaking, swollen, or peeling skin; slow or irregular heartbeat; symptoms of pancreas inflammation (eg, severe stomach or back pain with or without nausea or vomiting); unusual drowsiness; unusual or persistent stomach pain or discomfort; unusual tiredness or weakness.